manuteou/X-ray-COVID19-detection/README.md

 The accuracy on train and validation is 95%

-The accuracy on a test set of 500 pictures is 85%
+The evaluate score on a test set of 500 pictures is 90%

 this project was done with me and https://github.com/MathieuBettinger